HamidAliZain/Learn-HTML5/step 02/step_03_List/Readme.md

 # Unorder List

-In HTML, the <li> (list item) element is used to define items within ordered or unordered lists.
+In HTML, the (list item) element is used to define items within ordered or unordered lists.
 These lists help structure content and present it in a meaningful way.
-Here's how you can use the <li> element:
+Here's how you can use the element:

 ```
   <li>  Item 1 </li>